 As newsrooms continue to navigate the lasting impact of the pandemic, virtual broadcast interviews remain critical in delivering news to audiences.
-Spokespersons can prepare for a successful virtual broadcast appearance by adhering to these five simple strategies:
+Spokespersons can prepare for a successful virtual broadcast interview by adhering to these five simple preparation strategies:

 1. Maximize existing relationships and experience to build a broadcast portfolio

 Spokespersons familiar with the hustle and bustle of newsrooms should maintain an updated portfolio of their work.
 With the help of public relations professionals, share updated news and views with producers that you’ve worked with in the past.
 To connect with new broadcast opportunities, a portfolio that includes clips of past successful virtual broadcast appearances could entice producers looking for talent.